singhaman092/rembg/DEPLOY.md

 ### Serverless Deploy ###
-This steps deploys AWS Config in your Account
+This steps deploys AWS Config in your Account please change directory to other folder in this directory

 ### Install the sls framework for this step ###
 npm install -g serverless